-The programme initially focuses on preparing you for learning in higher education and building a platform for integrated clinical sciences.
+The C21 programme initially focuses on preparing you for learning in higher education and building a platform for integrated clinical sciences.
 This is delivered in the classroom, practical classes, lectures and the virtual learning environment.
 You learn to apply your knowledge in the clinical environment, both in hospital and community settings.

 As you progress through the programme you will find there is increasing emphasis on the acquisition of clinical skills, initially in a simulated environment progressing to extended clinical placements with increasing responsibility in hospital and community settings throughout Wales.

-Throughout the course, you are expected to display the professional attributes of doctors in training.
+Throughout the course, you are expected to display the professional attributes of a doctor in training.
 By the time you graduate, you will have demonstrated that care of patients is your first concern.
-With full engagement in the course, you will be able to apply knowledge and skills in a competent and ethical manner, and use your ability to provide leadership and to analyse complex and uncertain situations.
-You will have achieved all the outcomes and clinical competencies required by the General Medical Council set out in ‘Tomorrow’s Doctors 2009’.
+With full engagement in the course, you will be able to apply knowledge and skills in a competent and ethical manner and use your ability to provide leadership and to analyse complex and uncertain situations.
+You will have achieved all the outcomes and clinical competencies required by the General Medical Council set out in ‘Outcomes for Graduates'.

-- Teaching from internationally-renowned researchers and clinicians
+- Teaching from internationally-renowned researchers and clinicians.

-- Having the whole of Wales as your classroom, meaning you get a breadth of clinical experience from small, rural GP practices and small cottage hospitals to fast-paced city A&E departments and complex surgical specialties
+- Having the whole of Wales as your classroom, meaning you get a breadth of clinical experience from small, rural GP practices and small cottage hospitals to fast-paced city A&E departments and complex surgical specialties.

 - A smooth transfer into the first year of your career as a doctor.